Rachel Corrie: Activities of Corrie's parents

 Since their daughter's death, Corrie's parents, Cindy and Craig, have spent time trying to "promote peace and raise awareness about the plight of Palestinians", and continue what they believe to be her work.
 The Corries have worked to set up the "Rachel Corrie Foundation for Peace and Justice" and launched projects in memory of their daughter.
 They have also advanced investigation into the incident and asked the U.S. Congress and various courts for redress.

 Corrie's parents have visited the region several times since their daughter's death and have twice visited Gaza.
 Following their daughter's death, they visited Gaza and Israel, seeing the place where she died, and meeting ISM members and Palestinians whom she had known.
 They also visited Ramallah in the West Bank, where Arafat met them and presented them with a plaque in memory of their daughter.
 On March 28, 2008, they addressed a demonstration in Ramallah at which Craig Corrie said: "This village has become a symbol of nonviolent resistance.
 I call for solidarity with the people of Palestine in resisting the conditions imposed by the Israeli occupation to prevent the establishment of their state."

 The Nasrallahs, whose home Rachel Corrie allegedly believed she was preventing from destruction, toured with the Corries across the United States in June 2005.
 The aim of the trip was, with the cooperation of the Rebuilding Alliance, to raise funds to rebuild the Nasrallah home and other homes destroyed in Rafah.
 In January 2011, Corrie's parents visited the MV Mavi Marmara in Turkey, together with the head of the IHH Bülent Yıldırım.
 Cindy Corrie called dead Mavi Marmara activists "martyrs" and compared them to her daughter.

+After the outbreak of the Gaza war in 2023, the couple referred to the situation as genocide against Palestinian people and have been trying to keep in touch with Palestinians on the ground.
+Following the killing of Aysenur Eygi in 2024, Corrie's parents called for an inquiry into the death.
+Craig Corrie remarked that there were "so many similarities" between the killing of Eygi, who was shot dead by the Israel Defense Forces while protesting Israeli settlement expansion in the West Bank, and the death of his daughter.